 (2) The determination of comparable conditions for the purposes of subregulation (1) is to take into account factors such as the relative size, function, age and technological status of the relevant facility and the applicable laws, these regulations, the Distribution Technical Code, licences and codes.

-(3) Western Power must comply with good electricity industry practice when providing distribution access services and in planning, operating, maintaining, developing and augmenting the electricity distribution network.
+(3) A corporation must comply with good electricity industry practice when providing distribution access services and in planning, operating, maintaining, developing and augmenting the electricity distribution network.

 (4) A user must comply with good electricity industry practice in operating, maintaining, constructing and commissioning plant or equipment connected to the electricity distribution network or in transferring electricity to or taking electricity from the electricity distribution network.

+[Regulation 30 amended in Gazette 31 Mar 2006 p.
+1316.]

 31. Interruption and curtailment powers

-(1) Subject to subregulation (2), Western Power may interrupt or curtail the transfer of electricity to or from a distribution connection or the provision of a distribution access service in respect of a distribution connection to the extent, and for such period of time, as Western Power considers is necessary —
+(1) Subject to subregulation (2), a corporation may interrupt or curtail the transfer of electricity to or from a distribution connection or the provision of a distribution access service in respect of a distribution connection to the extent, and for such period of time, as the corporation considers is necessary —

 (a) to carry out planned augmentation, maintenance, testing or repair of that part of the electricity distribution network or electricity transmission network which has the ability to transfer electricity to or from the distribution connection or the plant or equipment used to provide the distribution access service in respect of the distribution connection;

-(b) to carry out unplanned maintenance, testing or repair of that part of the electricity distribution network or electricity transmission network which has the ability to transfer electricity to or from the distribution connection or the plant or equipment used to provide the distribution access service in respect of the distribution connection, if Western Power considers that doing so is necessary to avoid injury to any person or material damage to any property or the environment;
+(b) to carry out unplanned maintenance, testing or repair of that part of the electricity distribution network or electricity transmission network which has the ability to transfer electricity to or from the distribution connection or the plant or equipment used to provide the distribution access service in respect of the distribution connection, if the corporation considers that doing so is necessary to avoid injury to any person or material damage to any property or the environment;

-(c) in the event of breakdown of or damage to that part of the electricity distribution network or electricity transmission network which has the ability to transfer electricity to or from the distribution connection or the plant or equipment used to provide the distribution access service in respect of the distribution connection which affects Western Power’s ability to transfer electricity to or from the distribution connection or provide the distribution access service; or
+(c) in the event of breakdown of or damage to that part of the electricity distribution network or electricity transmission network which has the ability to transfer electricity to or from the distribution connection or the plant or equipment used to provide the distribution access service in respect of the distribution connection which affects the corporation’s ability to transfer electricity to or from the distribution connection or provide the distribution access service; or

-(d) if a force majeure event occurs which affects Western Power’s ability to transfer electricity to or from the distribution connection or to provide the distribution access service.
+(d) if a force majeure event occurs which affects the corporation’s ability to transfer electricity to or from the distribution connection or to provide the distribution access service.

-(2) Western Power must —
+(2) A corporation must —

 (a) give a user at least 10 business days prior notice of any planned augmentation, maintenance, testing or repair that will require interruption to or curtailment of the transfer of electricity to or from, or the provision of a distribution access service to, one or more of the user’s distribution connections under these regulations and must liaise with the user concerning the timing of that planned augmentation, maintenance, testing or repair; and